lynchm3/Weather-App-v2/README.md

 # Weather App v2
-Weather app which displays the weather over 5 days for your selected location Location can be current location, searched location or location from history Google's places API is used to provide auto-completed location information Simple database table is used to provide suggestions from previous searches
+Weather app which displays the weather over 5 days for your selected location.
+Location can be current location, searched location or location from history.
+Google's places API is used to provide auto-completed location information.
+Simple database table is used to provide suggestions from previous searches.

 ## Getting Started
 The app and tests can be built and run using Android Studio